The Forestry Act

 Article 5

-The administrative management of the forestry industry shall be predicated on the primary goal of preserving the long-term integrity of national lands.
+The administrative management of the forestry industry shall be predicated on the primary goal of preserving the long-term integrity of land conservation.

 Article 6

-Whereof undeveloped mountains and lands suitable for forestry, the central government agency shall request that the central land administrative authority classify them as forestland, and promulgate accordingly.
+With regard to undeveloped mountains and lands suitable for forestry, the central government agency shall request that the central land administrative authority classify them as forestland, and promulgate the classification accordingly.

-Whereas land designated as forestland cannot be changed to other designations.
-However, forestland can be redesignated if approval is obtained from the direct municipal and county (city) governments, and this is then reported to the central government and central land management agency.
-If the land belongs to aboriginal people, it is also necessary to obtain approval from the aboriginal peoples’ central government.
+Land designated as forestland cannot be changed to other designations.
+However, forestland can be redesignated if approval is obtained from the special municipal and county (city) governments, and this is then reported to the central government and central land management agency.

 Forestland designated as such by other acts cannot be redesignated, except as provided in the preceding paragraph.

-Whereas land designated as forestland cannot be changed to other designations.
-However, forestland can be redesignated if approval is obtained from the direct municipal and county (city) governments, and this is then reported to the central government and central land management agency.
-If the land belongs to aboriginal people, it is also necessary to obtain approval from the aboriginal peoples’ central government.
+Land designated as forestland cannot be changed to other designations.
+However, forestland can be redesignated if approval is obtained from the special municipal and county (city) governments, and this is then reported to the central government and central land management agency.

 Forestland designated as such by other acts cannot be redesignated, except as provided in the preceding paragraph.